GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

             return view('welcome');
         });

-    These entries will appear within the log of the request they occurred under, as well as in the individual log specified by their log name (`app`, in this case).
+    These entries appear in the log of the request they occurred under, as well as in the individual log specified by their log name (`app`, in this case).